bryano1993/shopping-list-app/readme.md

 # Notes App

-This is a notes application built on Meteor and created for my Udemy course.
+This is a shopping list application built on Meteor

 ## Getting Started